daniel13306/BulkSearcher/README.md

    - Made for Windows

-   - Executable & Source code by DeadEagle
+   - Executable & Source code by DeadEagle#9730

    - This Software is [FREE] to use in ANY Case.